guimox/hub-drivers-f1/README.md

 <b>Live demo: https://main--effervescent-genie-c96f59.netlify.app/</b>

-Project created to display content about the drivers of Formula 1 2022 using Ergast API and Wikipedia API.
-The
+Project created to display content about the drivers of Formula 1 2022 using Ergast API to fetch data about drivers and the Wikipedia API to get the drivers photo.

 Tech used in this project:
   <ul>